OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

     - **Close all other ports**: this is VERY important to avoid external attacks to OpenVidu internal services.
 Check Media Node troubleshooting section [Close ports to avoid external attacks](#close-ports-to-avoid-external-attacks_1) to learn more about this.

-    - **Free ports inside the server**: Media Node services will need the port 8888 to be available inside the machine.
+    - **Free ports inside the server**: Media Node services will need the port 8888 and 3000 to be available inside the machine.

 <br>